-Implementation of mitigation measure MM4.10-1 would reduce construction noise levels at existing and future noise-sensitive receptors during construction activities associated with implementation of the proposed plan; however, as identified in Table 4.10-14, noise levels from various mechanized construction equipment would exceed 75 dBA at distances of 50 feet from the equipment which could exceed the limitations established in LAMC Section 112.05.
+Implementation of mitigation measure MM4.10-1 would reduce construction noise levels at existing and future noise-sensitive receptors during construction activities associated with implementation of the proposed plan; however, as identified in Table 4.10-9, noise levels from various mechanized construction equipment would exceed 75 dBA at distances of 50 feet from the equipment that could exceed the limitations established in Section 112.05 of the LAMC.
 Depending on the location of construction activities, typical construction noise levels could still exceed 75 dBA despite implementation of mitigation.
-Implementation of environmental review on a discretionary project level would help to reduce this impact, but not necessarily to less than significant, because certain construction activities may still be required in proximity to nearby sensitive receptors and construction-related noise levels could exceed the 75 dBA threshold.
+Implementation of environmental review and mitigation measure MM4.10-1 on a discretionary project level would help to reduce this impact, but not necessarily to less than significant, because certain construction activities may still be required in proximity to nearby sensitive receptors and construction-related noise levels could exceed the 75 dBA threshold.
 Because specific development projects are not known, this impact would be significant and unavoidable.